zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 If you could really go for a wonderful dialogue in English, you’ve come to the right place, because our dialogues are written by the bes t scriptwriter on the Internet – Dr. Lucy Tse.

 From Los Angeles, California, I’m Jeff McQuillan.
-T hank you for listening.
+Thank you for listening.
 Come back and listen to his again right here on ESL Podc ast.

 English as a Second Language Podcast was written an d produced by Dr. Lucy Tse, hosted by Dr. Jeff McQuillan.
 This podcast is copyright 2014 by the Center for Educational Development.